 Patients seeking arthroplasty for repair or replacement of damaged joints can receive treatment at four locations in the greater Boston area.
-Our staff of 40 orthopaedic specialists provides expert, comprehensive care to patients with joint damage, while encouraging patients to actively participate in their care and recovery.
+Our orthopaedic specialists provide expert, comprehensive care to patients with joint damage, while encouraging patients to actively participate in their care and recovery.
 The Department of Orthopaedic Surgery is part of the BWH Orthopaedic & Arthritis Center of Excellence, where every year thousands of patients are treated by our specialists in orthopaedic surgery, physiatry, rheumatology, and rehabilitation who work together with dedicated nurses, physician assistants, and other professionals, to provide state-of-the-art evaluation and treatment.

 At the BWH Orthopaedic Research Laboratories, our orthopaedic surgeons and researchers are at work developing innovative treatment options, including arthroplasty, for patients with bone and joint conditions.
 Our research approach is to take the findings from the latest basic and clinical studies and translate them into new treatment options for bone and joint health, including joint arthroplasty techniques.
 The focus of our research is acute and chronic orthopaedic and joint diseases, including osteoarthritis, rheumatoid arthritis, problem fractures, sports injuries, bone cancers and metastases, spine diseases, osteoporosis, and skeletal aging.